 A cathedral ring setting is an elegant and favourable choice for engagement rings – perfect for anyone wanting their diamond to stand out.
 From the ring band, the metal curves upwards, resembling the tall structure of a cathedral – hence the name.
-A cathedral setting typically has four prongs, but it can have more, depending on different styles.
+Our cathedral setting has six prongs, but it can have four, depending on different styles.

 Is there such a thing as too many diamonds?
-The pavé proves it’s not possible.
+This Classic Solitaire with pavé band proves it’s not possible.